ボンバーボーイ / Bomber Boy

 Traditional (defeat all enemies)

 31 August 1990 (JP)

-The first Bomberman game for Game Boy, you get a lot in one cartridge - not only is a port of the NES Bomberman included, but you get a brand new mode with over fifty levels, and also a 2-player battle mode... the very first battle mode in the series! (the PC-Engine Bomberman, released just a few months later, would be the first to have Battle Mode on a console, as well as introduce the familiar 5-player capability)
+And don't forget the third option, the 2-player battle mode... which is notably the very first multi-player battle mode in the series!
+It's as basic a one-on-one deathmatch can get, but it was a taste of what was yet to come: the PC-Engine Bomberman, released just a few months later, would be the first to have Battle Mode on a home console, as well as introduce the familiar 5-player capability.

 Bomber Boy was later included on the Game Boy compilation Bomberman Collection.